 As with shares, investors can buy and sell units in an ETF during the trading day on the Australian Stock Exchange (ASX).

-Except for voting arrangements, investors generally have the same ownership rights as investors in the underlying shares; dividends or interest payments, franking credits, bonus issues and rights issues generally flow through to ETF investors.
+Except for voting arrangements, investors generally have the same ownership rights as investors in the underlying shares; distributions or interest payments, franking credits, bonus issues and rights issues generally flow through to ETF investors.

 ETFs operate as ‘open-ended’ funds, which means that the number of units on issue is not fixed.
 Instead, it increases or decreases in response to investor demand and supply.
 This process helps ensure that ETFs trade at or near the net asset value (NAV) of their underlying holdings.
 This process is facilitated by market makers, which operate a creation and redemption facility to equalise any demand and supply imbalances.